tyefraser/economics/README.md

 Things to add:
 GDP = C + I + GS + E - I
+GDP is a monetary measure of the size of an economy.
+It should not be used to measure the standard ofliving or inequality

 Depression = 3yrs + GDP declined by 10%